 Wage Theft Prevention Act Is A Mountain of Costly, Useless Paper

-The New York State Senate today passed legislation (S.6063A), sponsored by Senator John A. DeFrancisco, Chairman of the Senate Finance Committee, to repeal the notification provisions of the Wage Theft Prevention Act, a massive, costly mandate on every employer in the state.
+The New York State Senate has passed legislation (S.6063A), sponsored by Senator John A. DeFrancisco, Chairman of the Senate Finance Committee, to repeal the notification provisions of the Wage Theft Prevention Act, a massive, costly mandate on every employer in the state.

 “Other than costing businesses to lose countless hours and waste millions of dollars, this mandate has done nothing to help employees or create new jobs,” Senator DeFrancisco said.
 “We have to eliminate mandates like this to make New York more competitive so businesses can focus on growing and creating jobs rather than keeping track of more paper and paying fines if they don’t.”

 The Wage Theft Prevention Act of 2010, which Senate Republicans opposed, includes a requirement that each year, a written notice on wages be provided by all private sector employers to all employees.
 There are seven different forms depending on the type of pay (hourly, salary, etc).
 The forms must be provided in the primary language of each employee.
 A written acknowledgement of the receipt of this notice must be obtained from every employee and maintained for six years.